 Bridgewater State University's efforts towards protecting sensitive data

-In order to protect confidential information under the college's stewardship while complying with above mentioned regulations, Information Security at Bridgewater State College has begun certain initiatives.
+In order to protect confidential information under the University's stewardship while complying with above mentioned regulations, Information Security at Bridgewater State University has begun certain initiatives.

 As a part of these initiatives IT Security staff will scan all: